dolfly/geb/CONTRIBUTING.md

 ## Contributing features/patches

-The source code for all of the modules is contained in the `module/` directory.
+The source code for all the modules is contained in the `module/` directory.

 To run the tests and quality checks after making your change to a module, you can run…